Anderson Gray McKendrick: Biography

 Some of this paper's other results for stochastic models of epidemics and population growth were rediscovered by William Feller in 1939.
-Feller remarks in his Introduction to the Theory of Probability and Its Applications (3rd edition p.
+Feller remarks in his An Introduction to Probability Theory and Its Applications (3rd edition p.
 450), "It is unfortunate that this remarkable paper passed practically unnoticed."
-In 1927 McKendrick began a collaboration with William Ogilvy Kermack (1898–1970) which produced a notable series of papers on the Kermack–McKendrick theory, a general theory of infectious disease transmission.
+In 1927, McKendrick began a collaboration with William Ogilvy Kermack (1898–1970) which produced a notable series of papers on the Kermack–McKendrick theory, a general theory of infectious disease transmission.

-W. M. Hirsch gives this picture of the man: "McKendrick was a truly Christian gentleman, a tall and handsome man, brilliant in mind, kind and modest in person, a skilful counsellor and administrator who gave of himself and knew how to enable others."
+He died on May 30, 1943, aged 68, in Carrbridge.